 This postdoc is funded through the FrenchTech/I-SITE CAP 20-25 Chaire d’Excellence program.
 The candidate will be joining the Image, Perception Systems and Robotics group of Institute Pascal which has long experience in computer vision and mobile robots.
 This research will be conducted in the context of an ongoing collaboration between Institut Pascal and Prof. Jochen Triesch from the Frankfurt Institute for Advanced Studies (FIAS).

-In recent years, the combination of reinforcement learning and deep neural networks has lead to impressive results such as computers outperforming humans in certain games (Mnih et al., 2015, Silver et al., 2016) and it has shown promising results in robotic tasks when some priors are available (Lilicrap et al. 2015, Finn et al. 2016).
+The combination of reinforcement learning and deep neural networks has led to impressive results in the past few years, such as computers outperforming humans in certain games (Mnih et al., 2015, Silver et al., 2016) and it has shown promising results in robotic tasks when some priors are available (Lilicrap et al. 2015, Finn et al. 2016).
 However, learning complex tasks for mobile manipulation robots without strong priors remains a challenge since only very specific behaviors may lead to any rewards.
 Discovering these behaviors by exploring the consequences of random movements is extremely improbable.
 This suggests that the learning process cannot rely on random exploration but must be structured intelligently.

-We have recently proposed a new deep reinforcement learning framework to address this problem in the context of learning visuomotor tasks (de La Bourdonnaye et al. 2017, 2018).
+In a recent PhD thesis, we have proposed a new deep reinforcement learning framework to address this problem in the context of learning visuo-motor tasks (de La Bourdonnaye et al. 2017, 2018, 2019).
 We have considered an object reaching task on a robotic platform comprising an active binocular vision system and a robot arm.
-The main contribution of this framework was to demonstrate stage-wise sensorimotor learning using only miminal supervision.
+We demonstrated stage-wise sensori-motor learning using only miminal supervision.
 In particular, no forward/inverse kinematics, pre-trained visual modules, expert knowledge, nor calibration parameters were used.
-Nevertheless, by following a stage-wise learning regime, where difficult skills are learned on top of simpler ones, the complex object touching skill was learned quickly.
-In this project, we propose to extend this framework of learning with minimal supervision to the context of mobile robots.
-The goal is to develop learning algorithms for mobile robots allowing them to autonomously learn how to approach, follow, and manipulate objects without prior knowledge of their kinematics or dynamics or any pre-trained visual modules.
+Nevertheless, by following a stage-wise learning regime, where difficult skills are learned on top of simpler ones, the complex touching skill was learned quickly.
+In this postdoc project, we propose to address more challenging tasks in the context of mobility by integrating a mobile robot platform.

 De La Bourdonnaye, F., Teulière, C., Chateau, T., & Triesch, J. (2017, May).
 Learning of binocular fixations using anomaly detection with deep reinforcement learning.
 In IJCNN 2017 (pp. 760-767).